puma/puma/README.md

 ## Restart

 Puma includes the ability to restart itself.
-When available (MRI, Rubinius, JRuby), Puma performs a "hot restart".
+When available (CRuby, Rubinius, JRuby), Puma performs a "hot restart".
 This is the same functionality available in *Unicorn* and *NGINX* which keep the server sockets open between restarts.
 This makes sure that no pending requests are dropped while the restart is taking place.

 For more, see the [Restart documentation](docs/restart.md).